-The Way It Is Now: The City regulates the collection, transport and disposal of residential refuse in San Francisco.
+The Way It Is Now: The City issues permits for and regulates the collection, transport and disposal of residential refuse in San Francisco.
+Recology, through its subsidiaries, holds all permits for residential refuse collection in the City.

 The Refuse Rate Board (Rate Board) manages the process to set rates and regulations for residential refuse collection and disposal.
 The Rate Board has three members: the General Manager of the Public Utilities Commission, the City Administrator and the City Controller.